Welcome!

 News

 December 2023.
-Our paper is published at Science Advances!
+My paper on the patterns of social networks during COVID-19 is published at Science Advances!
 Check this out!

 Selected Publications